There are so many great places to walk a dog in Kent, here are just a few of our favourites.

 Ightham Mote

 Filled with stunning natural beauty, Ightham Mote is a lovely place to enjoy as a dog walker in Kent.
-Offering extensive woodland trails and plenty of open space perfect for enjoying a stroll and a breath of fresh air, with miles of paths to explore, your four-legged friend won't get bored.
-After a good walk, you and your dog might need a drink.
+Offering extensive woodland trails and plenty of open space perfect for enjoying a stroll and a breath of fresh air.
+With miles of paths to explore, your four-legged friend won't get bored.
+After a good river walk, you and your dog might need a drink.
 There's outdoor seating on the patio of the Mote Café, where you will find dog water bowls and pawsibly even a treat!

 Dumpton Gap